Why Are Alkylamines More Basic Than Arylamines

 Solvent Effects

 In aqueous solutions, alkylamines are generally more basic because the alkylammonium ions are better solvated than arylammonium ions.
-The alkyl groups facilitate better hydrogen bonding with water molecules, stabilizing the protonated form and enhancing basicity.
+The alkyl groups allow better hydrogen bonding with water molecules, stabilizing the protonated form and enhancing basicity.

 Phase-Transfer Catalysis